 - Chocolate Chip Cookies: Chocolate chip cookies are definitely a bake sale favorite.
 Sell them individually or by the dozen for a discount.

 - Fudge: This super simple fudge will help boost your bake sale booth sales.

 - Rice Krispies Treats: It’s amazing that someone would pay for these treats when they are so easy to make, but they do.
-You can even find these treats in the finest bakeries.
-They won’t be plain, but the base is the same.
+There are lots of ways to upgrade on the classic recipe, such as this brown butter version or this recipe for Matcha rice krispie treats.